 The Create Android Key Store dialog is displayed; use this dialog to create a new signing certificate that can use for signing Android applications.
 Enter the required information (outlined in red) as shown in this dialog:

 The following example illustrates the kind of information that must be provided.
 Click Create to create the new certificate:

 The resulting keystore resides in the following location:

-For example, the above steps might create a new signing key in the following location:
+For example, using chimp as the alias, the above steps would create a new signing key in the following location:

 For more information about the keystore, see Finding your Keystore's MD5 or SHA1 Signature.